xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 ### Development
 The distribution code for the application was essentially a concatenated blob of HTML, SVG symbols, and JS.
 The HTML was a simple set of frames that the JS would attach event handlers to.
 JS modules were bundled by [Browserify](http://browserify.org/).

-I used jQuery [Draggable](https://jqueryui.com/draggable/) and [Droppable](https://jqueryui.com/droppable/)to remove the overhead of implementing drag-and-drop functionality.
+I used jQuery [Draggable](https://jqueryui.com/draggable/) and [Droppable](https://jqueryui.com/droppable/) to remove the overhead of implementing drag-and-drop functionality.

 SVG format was used because it could be easily inlined as text into the distribution bundle.
 The format made changing image colors and background patterns easy since their color properties could be controlled through CSS styles.